awalvie/ideas/README.md

 - [ ] How do self-hosted github actions work
 - [ ] A deep dive of what happens when you execute any command in the terminal
+- [ ] Github project forks that are still maintained and how to find them

 ## Musings